AIHubCentral/docs/assets/Essentials/Voice Models.md

 :::
 ‎

-- This is a free & open-source platform for storing AI models, interactive AI apps, & datasets.
+- This is a free & open-source platform for storing Any Type AI models, interactive AI apps, & datasets.
-- Here's where people usually store their RVC models.
+!!!
+**Reminder:** This is a General AI Platform, not every model is an RVC one.
+!!!
 ***
 ###### ‎
 1. Go to the <u>[models page](https://huggingface.co/models)</u> & search the model in the ``Filter by name`` bar.